-If you are a company, Office 365 is offered in two types of packages: Office 365 Business (for “Small Business”), and Office 365 Enterprise (for “Enterprise”).
-Even though both of these types of offerings give you access to basic functionality, there are some big – and small – differences between Office 365 Business and Office 365 Enterprise.
+If you are a company, Office 365 has long been offered in two types of packages: Office 365 Business (for “Small Business”), and Office 365 Enterprise (for “Enterprise”).
+Even though both of these types of offerings give you access to basic functionality, there are some big — and small — differences between Office 365 Business and Office 365 Enterprise.

 O365 Business or Enterprise: Instant Recommendation